The first email that you send to your new customer pretty much sets the tone for the rest of your email marketing campaign.

 From my experience with email marketing, I’ve observed the fact that an onboarding email tends to have a much better open rate and click rate than any other marketing email, primarily because it’s the outcome of self-initiated action.

 Therefore, welcome emails are the best way to promote yourself and share your passion with your audience.
-If you wanted to put down your core values, or mission statement, or any other bragging point of your brand, there’s no better than welcome emails to put it.
+If you want to put down your core values, mission statement, or any other bragging point of your brand, there’s no better than welcome emails to put it.

 1. Say “Thank You”